roihezkiyahu/HITL-demo/blog_post.md

 If it still doesn't work, the human rejects again, feedback accumulates, and the loop continues.

-**Why this works:** The agent doesn't need special retry logic.
-It just responds to what looks like a new human message in an ongoing conversation.
+**Why this works:** We're not adding retry logic or error handling.
+We're simply injecting the human's feedback as a message.
+To the agent, it looks like a natural continuation of the conversation.

 ---